zlatanpham/prompt-mcp-app/memory-bank/raw_reflection_log.md

   - Component Usage: Always verify component props by reading the component's definition file.
   - Consistency: Applying consistent UI patterns (e.g., badge for counts) across different parts of the application.
 ---

+Date: 2025-06-02
+TaskRef: "Export all tools from all projects in JSON format on account page"

+Learnings:

+- Successfully added a new tRPC endpoint `getAllByUserId` to `src/server/api/routers/tool.ts` to fetch all tools for a user across all projects.
+This involved correctly querying `db.project` by `created_by_user_id`.
+- Implemented a simplified export functionality on the account page (`src/app/(protected)/account/page.tsx`) that uses a confirmation alert instead of a multi-step dialog with checkboxes.
+- Converted `src/app/(protected)/account/page.tsx` to a Client Component to enable client-side state management and session fetching using `useSession`.
+- Enhanced the `useConfirmAction` hook in `src/components/confirm-action-dialog.tsx` to return a Promise, allowing for `await`ing user confirmation.
+This is a reusable pattern for confirmation dialogs.
+- Addressed various TypeScript and ESLint errors related to `await`ing non-Promises, nullish coalescing, and incorrect component usage.

+Difficulties:

+- Initial `replace_in_file` attempts failed due to inexact `SEARCH` block matches, especially after file content reverted due to previous interruptions.
+This highlighted the importance of using the exact `file_content` from the error message for subsequent `SEARCH` blocks or resorting to `write_to_file` for larger changes.
+- Understanding the correct Prisma query for projects by user (`created_by_user_id` instead of `user_id`).
+- Adapting a Server Component to a Client Component and managing session fetching and dialog state.

+Successes:

+- Successfully implemented the requested feature with the simplified UI.
+- Correctly integrated tRPC query, UI components, and client-side logic.
+- Improved the `useConfirmAction` hook, making it more versatile.

+Improvements_Identified_For_Consolidation:

+- Pattern: Using `write_to_file` as a fallback for complex `replace_in_file` operations or when `SEARCH` block matching becomes problematic due to file reverts/auto-formatting.
+- Pattern: Implementing client-side session fetching and state management for pages that need interactive UI elements in Next.js App Router.
+- Pattern: Enhancing generic UI hooks (like `useConfirmAction`) to return Promises for better asynchronous flow control.
+- Prisma: Correctly identifying and using foreign key relationships (e.g., `created_by_user_id` for `Project` model).